websharper-samples/LoginWithBulma/README.md

    <button ws-onclick="Login" class="button is-block is-info is-large is-fullwidth">Login</button>
 ...
 ```
 Now, you are ready to write your F# logic and switch over to `Client.fs`.
-If you didn't have to worry about validation, things would be super simple, but in this case you want the full enchilada, so you also introduce a couple reactive variables as your data model (`passwordValid` and `emailValid`) to tell whether the email and password fields are valid.
+If you didn't have to worry about validation, things would be super simple, but in this case you want the full enchilada, so you will also use a couple reactive variables as a mini data model (`passwordValid` and `emailValid`) to tell whether the email and password fields are valid.

 ![](https://i.imgur.com/9AHo0srl.png)

-At this point, you can see that the WebSharper UI templating type provider conveniently feeds back the reactive variables and attributes you defined above inside the `LoginForm` template, and we can simply set these up as follows:
+At this point, you can see that the WebSharper UI templating type provider conveniently feeds back the reactive variables and attributes you defined in your master template, and you can simply set these up as follows:

 1. Show a visual validation error for the Email input box if `emailValid` is false by applying Bulma's `is-danger` class:
     ```fsharp
-    MySPA.LoginForm()
-        .AttrEmail(Attr.DynamicClassPred "is-danger" (View.Map not emailValid.View))
+    MySPA()
+        .AttrEmail(Attr.ClassPred "is-danger" (not emailValid.V))
     ```
+	> Here, `emailValid.V` is a shorthand WebSharper uses (it's a type-directed macro) that enables to treat a Var or a View as the underlying value in reactive scenarios/functions (such as `Attr.ClassPred`.)

 2. Similary, show a validation error for the password field is `passwordValid` is false:
     ```fsharp
-        .AttrPassword(Attr.DynamicClassPred "is-danger" (View.Map not passwordValid.View))
+        .AttrPassword(Attr.ClassPred "is-danger" (not passwordValid.V))
     ```

 3. Now, handle the Login button click - this is what decides what constitutes a valid input (no empty fields) and simply putting up a popup alert if login is successful (this is where you would do a server call to authenticate your users and to log them in by creating a user session):